People with diabetes should always include fruit in a balanced diet, and there is no restriction on which fruits a person should eat.

 This article will explore which fruits a person with diabetes should eat and avoid and how they relate to diabetes.

-In general, a person should not have to exclude fruit from their diet.
+People should not exclude fruit from their diet.
 In fact, one

 Fruits high in sugar